 Displaying an official NHS QR code poster and collecting contact details for NHS Test and Trace is a legal requirement for organisations in these categories.
 However, if a customer or visitor chooses to check in by scanning the NHS QR code, they do not also need to complete the customer log.

-If you have a venue outside of these categories that is visited by members of the public and has an indoor space where people congregate, then we also encourage you to create a QR code poster for the entrance to that venue.
-By supporting the official NHS QR code poster system, you'll be protecting your visitors and your business.
-You will help to slow the spread of the virus, reduce the impact of the second wave, and help normal life to resume more quickly.
+If you have a venue outside of these categories that is visited by members of the public and has an indoor space where people congregate, then we also encourage you to create a QR code poster to display the entrance to that venue.
+By supporting the official NHS QR code poster system, you'll be helping to protect your visitors and your business.
+You will help to slow the spread of the virus and help normal life to resume more quickly.

 Guidance for venues

 Retail venues are not legally required to display NHS QR code posters.